LuisBosquez/docker-mssql-samples/aspnet-mssql-compose/README.md

 1. Create an empty directory and navigate into it.

-    This directory will be the context of you docker-compose project.
+    This directory will be the context of your docker-compose project.
 It should only contain the resources necessary to build it.

 1. Within your directory, use `Yeoman` to generate a sample web application: